hazelcast/hazelcast-jet-reference-manual/src/DistributedComputation.md

 current processing callback and let the execution engine drain the outbox.

 ### Data-processing callbacks

 Three callback methods are involved in data processing: `process()`, `completeEdge()`, and `complete()`.

+Processors can be stateful and don't need to be thread-safe.
+A single instance will be called by a single thread at a time, although not necessarily always the same thread.

 #### process()